-I will discuss the specific volley types and associated techniques below.
+I will discuss the specific volley technique types and associated techniques below.
 However, I highlight the above factors because one of the key conditions in volleying the ball correctly is anticipation.

-In the GIF above, see how Dominic Thiem moves toward the net even before Novak Djokovic has hit his shot.
+The GIF above shows how Dominic Thiem moves toward the net even before Novak Djokovic has hit his shot.
 The anticipation of where the ball is going to arrive, even before the opponent executes his shot, is key in the Thiem’s ability to kill the rally with the volley (and earning a clap from Djokovic).

-Another good approach is to watch professional games and observe their reactions prior to a volley.
-Of course, it goes without saying, that anticipation is greatly improved with better fitness.
-The sudden jolts of movement including a sprint to the net are strenuous on the muscles and may cause injury if you’re not fully fit.
+Another good approach is to watch professional games and observe their reactions before a volley.
+Of course, it goes without saying that anticipation is greatly improved with better fitness.
+The sudden jolts of movement, including a sprint to the net, are strenuous on the muscles and may cause injury if you’re not fully fit.

 It requires a short and compact swing.
-Unlike your groundstrokes where you pull the racquet behind your shoulders to gain momentum, volleying only requires a short backswing, and utilizes the speed of the incoming ball to get the shot across.
+Unlike your standard groundstrokes, where you pull the racquet behind your shoulders to gain momentum, volleying only requires a short backswing and utilizes the speed of the incoming ball to get the shot across.

 As the name suggests, the block volley is a block.
-It is similar to the punch, but involves no forward movement of the racquet.
+It is similar to the punch but involves no forward movement of the racquet.
 A player may opt to block-volley a shot when the incoming ball speed is too high, making a punch volley difficult to control.
 In this instance, the racquet just serves as an obstruction to the incoming shot.

-Even though a block volley seems simple (hey, I can just keep my racquet in the path of the ball right?), it is one of the tougher volleys.
+Even though a block volley in tennis seems simple (hey, I can just keep my racquet in the path of the ball, right?), it is one of the tougher volleys.
 You have to get the racquet position right, hold the racquet very loosely (even if your instinct is to grip as tight as possible), and keep your eye on the ball while it’s moving at a zillion miles an hour.

-This volley is intended to stroke the ball gently into the front half of the opponent’s court, out of their range from the baseline.
-It’s incredibly effective in a serve-and-volley execution, or to end long baseline rallies where your opponent may be too tired to move to the front of the court.
+This volley technique in tennis is intended to stroke the ball gently into the front half of the opponent’s court, out of their range from the baseline.
+It’s incredibly effective in a serve-and-volley execution or to end long baseline rallies where your opponent may be too tired to move to the front of the court.

-In terms of technique, the drop volley is similar to the punch volley, with some subtle differences.
-You should hold the racquet looser than you would for punch volleys, and allow for the racquet to move slightly backward as the shot is being executed.
+In terms of technique, the drop volley technique is similar to the punch volley, with some subtle differences.
+You should hold the racquet looser than you would for punch volleys and allow for the racquet to move slightly backward as the shot is being executed.

 Another characteristic of the drop is the open-and-upward racquet face.
 Given the stroke is designed to reduce ball-speed, the upward racquet face allows it to get over the net.
-If you keep your racquet face more straight, and apply the drop technique, chances are your ball will fall short, or will hit the net.
+If you keep your racquet face more straight and apply the drop technique, chances are your ball will fall short or will hit the net.

-The drop shot can also be great when you’re under pressure, and have to lunge further for a volley.
+The drop shot can also be great when you’re under pressure and have to lunge further for a volley.
 You can turn the tables and put your opponent under pressure with a well-executed drop.

-The Drive volley is the closest you can get to a groundstroke in terms of technique.
+The Drive volley technique is the closest you can get to a groundstroke in terms of technique.
 It is typically used when the incoming ball is at a medium/slow pace with the appropriate height, allowing you to run forward and attack the ball.

 You don’t need as big a backswing as you would for a groundstroke, but you certainly can pull the racquet back to shoulder level before executing the shot.
 The Drive is also very popular in a classic serve-and-volley situation.

 The Overhead Smash

-Typically a rally-killer, the overhead smash is used for high and slow incoming balls, allowing the player to pull the racquet behind the shoulders, and making contact with the ball over head-height, smashing it into the opponent’s court.
+Typically a rally-killer, the overhead smash is used for high and slow incoming balls, allowing the player to pull the racquet behind the shoulders and making contact with the ball over head-height, smashing it into the opponent’s court.

-You obviously don’t have to execute the volley like Superman Sampras above (you don’t need to jump that high), but it makes for a pretty good viewing doesn’t it?
+You obviously don’t have to execute the volley like Superman Sampras above (you don’t need to jump that high), but it makes for a pretty good viewing, doesn’t it?

 These five types cover most of the volleys you’ll see in professional games and play in your own matches.
-The half-volley deserves a special mention (even though it’s not strictly a volley).
+The half-volley technique deserves a special mention (even though it’s not strictly a volley).
 This is when you hit a shot right as it bounces up from the court.

 Volleying - Frequently Asked Questions

 - Work on your anticipation.
-This is the main factor in my opinion for executing good volleys.
+This is the main factor, in my opinion, for executing good volleys.
 The earlier you judge the opponent’s shot, the more time it gives you to advance to the net, choose the type of volley you’ll play, pick your spot, and execute.

 Why is the volley important?
 Why can’t I primarily focus on ground strokes given they are the majority of the rally?

 It takes time away from your opponent.
 In a situation where you’re under pressure and have to stretch for a shot near the net, you can counter-drop and put your opponent under pressure.
 It’s just a great shot to have in your locker.

 How do you position yourself to hit a volley on either hand when you are not sure of the ball direction?

 However, with advanced players, you cannot assume anything.
-When you move forward to the net, make sure your racquet is in front of you, as opposed to either side (forehand or backhand).
-As soon as the ball hits the opponent’s strings, you should be able to pivot the racquet to either side in order to hit the volley.
+When you move forward to the net, make sure your racquet is in front of you instead of either side (forehand or backhand).
+As soon as the ball hits the opponent’s strings, you should be able to pivot the racquet to either side to hit the volley.
 The common theme again is anticipation.

 Volleying from the baseline is uncommon.
 Think about it.
-Volleying requires for you to hit the ball before the bounce.
+Volleying requires you to hit the ball before the bounce.
 If the ball is still in the air while you’re executing a baseline shot, chances are the ball is going out, and you should let it bounce to be sure.

 Volleys are essential strokes to add to your stroke-locker.
 They give you flexibility and allow you to kill rallies, flip under-pressure situations to your opponent, and throw your opponent off by moving toward the net as they are executing their shot.